\"Writing.Com

 "Don't be such a baby, it's not that bad," said Nelly.

 Without a word, Hopper turned away and hastened into his burrow.
 Nosedive curled up at the bottom of the tree burying his face in his wings as the protesting continued.
-He wished he was invisible.
+He wished he were invisible.
 Grandpa Owl flapped his powerful wings quieting the squawking, chirping, barking and howling.

 "Listen everyone," began Grandpa Owl, "Our friend Basil is new to flying and needs to work on landing."
 Hearing Grandpa Owl call him by his proper name, Basil, Nosedive lifted his head and searched the branches of the tree.
 "Now, many of us here have also had trouble at first," Grandpa owl continued, looking up at Red.
 "Rather than complaining, we should help Basil solve his problem.
 Practice makes perfect, after all."